15 April 2021

 You can find up to date advice on how to keep you and your household safe, including information on restrictions, how to get a Covid test locally and extra support for those who need it, on Tower Hamlets Council’s website.

-Remember follow the Government advice - stay at home, , protect the NHS .
-Full details of what you can and cannot do are available on the Government’s website
+Please remember to follow the updated Government advice including minimising the journeys you take and social distancing at all times.
+Full details of what you can and cannot do are available on the Government’s website.

 Stay alert, stay safe and get in touch with us if you need help.